 At Stoughton we regularly ensure opportunities for children’s ideas and writing to be share, displayed, published but above all celebrated.

 Handwriting and spelling are very closely linked so we teach our children to form letters correctly right from the start.
 We are currently phasing out the following script, where all letters start on the line.
-Year 1 and Year 2 will still be learning cursive script but those starting school will learn to print letters and join later in educational journey.
+Year 2 will still be learning cursive script but those starting school will learn to print letters and join later in educational journey.
 It is also important to teach children how to hold a pencil in the way that enables a comfortable writing style.

 Mathematical learning at Stoughton should be fun, engaging and interesting for all children.
 We follow the National Curriculum and follow a mastery approach using White Rose small steps to ensure good progression in mathematical understanding.
 We want children to become fluent in the fundamentals of mathematics, to reason mathematically in a range of situations and to develop skills in problem solving.
 Learning through problem solving ensures a greater depth of understanding that can be transferred into a variety of contexts.
 Where possible mathematical learning is applied to everyday life building confident mathematicians.
 Careful planning develops children’s depth of understanding within mathematical concepts using a concrete, pictorial and abstract approach.